Cyanide poisoning: Diagnosis

 Lactate is produced by anaerobic glycolysis when oxygen concentration becomes too low for the normal aerobic respiration pathway.
 Cyanide poisoning inhibits aerobic respiration and therefore increases anaerobic glycolysis which causes a rise of lactate in the plasma.
-A lactate concentration above 10 mmol per liter is an indicator of cyanide poisoning, as defined by the presence of a blood cyanide concentration above 40 µmol per liter.
+A lactate concentration above 10 mmol per liter is an indicator of cyanide poisoning, as defined by the presence of a blood cyanide concentration above 40 μmol per liter.
 Lactate levels greater than 6 mmol/L after reported or strongly suspected pure cyanide poisoning, such as cyanide-containing smoke exposure, suggests significant cyanide exposure.
+However, lactate alone is not diagnostic of cyanide poisoning because lactosis is also triggered by other things, including mitochondrial dysfunction.

 Methods of detection include colorimetric assays such as the Prussian blue test, the pyridine-barbiturate assay, also known as the "Conway diffusion method" and the taurine fluorescence-HPLC but like all colorimetric assays these are prone to false positives.
-Lipid peroxidation resulting in "TBARS," an artifact of heart attack produces dialdehydes that cross-react with the pyridine-barbiturate assay.
+Lipid peroxidation resulting in "TBARS", an artifact of heart attack produces dialdehydes that cross-react with the pyridine-barbiturate assay.
 Meanwhile, the taurine-fluorescence-HPLC assay used for cyanide detection is identical to the assay used to detect glutathione in spinal fluid.

 Cyanide and thiocyanate assays have been run with mass spectrometry (LC/MS/MS), which are considered specific tests.
 Since cyanide has a short half-life, the main metabolite, thiocyanate is typically measured to determine exposure.
-Other methods of detection include the identification of plasma lactate.

 Treatment

 Decontamination

-Decontamination of people exposed to hydrogen cyanide gas only requires removal of the outer clothing and the washing of their hair.
+Decontamination of people exposed only to the gas form of hydrogen cyanide requires removal of the outer clothing and the washing of their hair.
 Those exposed to liquids or powders generally require full decontamination.